Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

     align(horizon, image("images/gates/cnot.svg", width: 40%)),
     align(horizon, image("images/gates/ccx.svg", width: 30%))
   ),
-  caption: "Quantum gates (from left to right): Pauli-X gate, Hadamard gate, Controlled not gate, Toffoli gate" ) <quantum-gates>
+  caption: "Quantum gates (from left to right): Pauli-X gate, Hadamard gate, Controlled not gate, Toffoli gate."
+) <quantum-gates>
-In quantum computing, the act of measuring a qubit yields a binary outcome: either a $0$ or a $1$.
+In quantum computing, measuring a qubit yields a binary outcome: either a $0$ or a $1$.
 This measurement process is a critical operation that leads to the collapse of the qubit's wave function, situating it into a definitive state of either $|0\rangle$ or $|1\rangle$, depending on the measured value.
-This collapse is a direct consequence of the quantum mechanical principle of wave function collapse, where the act of measurement forces a quantum system to 'choose' a state from among the probabilities described by its wave function prior to measurement.
+This collapse is a direct consequence of the quantum mechanical principle of wave function collapse, where measurement forces a quantum system to 'choose' a state from among the probabilities described by its wave function prior to measurement.
 Additionally, the concept of "shots" in quantum computing refers to the number of iterations a quantum algorithm is executed.
 The rationale behind multiple shots is to compile a statistical distribution of outcomes, which is instrumental in approximating the quantum state prior to measurement.
-This statistical approach is crucial due to the probabilistic nature of quantum measurements, where repeated executions help in accurately estimating the likelihood of each possible outcome, thereby providing insight into the quantum system's behavior before measurement @nielsenQuantumComputationQuantum2010.
+This statistical approach is crucial due to the probabilistic nature of quantum measurements, where repeated executions help accurately estimate the likelihood of each possible outcome, thereby providing insight into the quantum system's behavior before measurement @nielsenQuantumComputationQuantum2010.

-For building physical quantum computers, different approaches exist.
+Different approaches exist for building physical quantum computers.
 QCs built by IBM are based on superconducting qubit technology @QuantumSystemInformation.
-Other architectures include trapped ions, photonics and nuclear magnetic resonance @laddQuantumComputers2010.
+Other architectures include trapped ions, photonics, and nuclear magnetic resonance @laddQuantumComputers2010.
-Current quantum chips mainly suffer from decoherence, gate errors, readout errors and crosstalk.
+Current quantum chips mainly suffer from decoherence, gate errors, readout errors, and crosstalk.
-For a qubit the decoherence time refers to how long the qubit can contain its information.
+For a qubit, the decoherence time refers to how long the qubit can contain information.
-Decoherence can occur for example when a qubit interacts with the environment.
+Decoherence can occur, for example, when a qubit interacts with the environment.
-When quantum computers are constructed from multiple qubits, unwanted interactions between these qubits is called crosstalk.
+When quantum computers are constructed from multiple qubits, unwanted interactions between these qubits are called crosstalk.

 == Machine Learning
 In this paper, the following supervised learning approaches are being utilized.